JulianG/juliangaramendy.dev/content/blog/how-swr-works/index.md

 This works but it doesn't provide a mechanism to mutate the local data, or to reload it.

-We can create a `mutate` method that will update the data in the cache, and we expose it by adding it to the return object.
-We want to memoise it so that it doesn't change on every render. ([React docs on useCallback](https://reactjs.org/docs/hooks-reference.html#usecallback)):
+We can create a "mutate" method that will update the data in the cache, and we can expose it by adding it to the return object.
+We want to memoise it so that the function reference doesn't change on every render. ([React docs on useCallback](https://reactjs.org/docs/hooks-reference.html#usecallback)):

 ```ts
   ...